Executive Search

 Q2 (April-June): Peak Hiring Activity

 Highest volume of executive search activity.
 Companies prefer to complete hires before summer.
 Best for: Major C-suite and VP-level searches, board appointments, and succession planning initiatives.
-64% of retained searches are initiated in Q2 (Executive Search Association 2026).
+Q2 is widely cited by industry practitioners as the peak quarter for new retained search initiations.

 Q3 (July-September): Strategic Planning and Succession Preparation